-3.4.4.
-Glutathione levels.
-GSH is a significant antioxidant and can scavenge oxygen free radicals, and it plays an important role in the detoxification of exogenous chemicals.22 In order to investigate the CdSe/ZnS QD-induced oxidative stress in P. chrysosporium, the GSH content in P. chrysosporium exposed to four types of CdSe/ZnS QDs was measured under different incubation concentrations.
-As shown in Fig. 7, within the concentration range of 10-80 nM, there was an obvious reduction of GSH content in P. chrysosporium after incubation with all four types of CdSe/ZnS QDs.
-And the GSH content decreased significantly as compared to the control under various concentrations.
-However, when Р. chrysosporium was incubated with 80 nM CdSe/ZnS QDs for 24 h, the GSH content for NH2 CdSe/ZnS 525 exposure was 41.5% that of the control, which was lower than those of NH2 CdSe/ZnS 625 (56.2% that of the control), COOH CdSe/ZnS 525 (63.3% that of the control), and COOH CdSe/ZnS 625 (75.6% that of the control).
-The results showed that NH_2 CdSe/ZnS 525 has induced greater oxidative stress in P. chrysosporium than the other three types of CdSe/ZnS QDs.
-The decreased GSH content is most probably attributed to the depletion of GSH in the scavenging of ROS,55 which indicated the importance of GSH in detoxification and the ability of P. chrysosporium to tolerate CdSe/ZnS QD exposure.
-The results are consistent with the report of Peng et al.22 who demonstrated direct evidence for the involvement of GSH in CdSe/ZnS QD detoxification in HepG2 cells.
+GSH is a significant antioxidant and can scavenge oxygen free radicals, and it plays an important role in the detoxification of exogenous chemicals.22 In order to investigate the CdSe/ZnS QDs-induced oxidative stress in P. chrysosporium, GSH content in P. chrysosporium exposed to four types of CdSe/ZnS QDs was measured under different incubation concentrations.
+As shown in Fig. 7, within the concentration range of 10 - 80 nM, there was an obvious reduction of CSH content in P. chrysosporium after incubation with all four types of CdSe/ZnS QDs.
+And the GSH content decreased significantly as compared to control undervarious concentrations.
+However, when P. chrysosporium was incubated with 80 rM CdSe/ZnS QDs for 24 h, the GSH content of NH2 CdSe/ZnS 525 exposure was 41.5% of control, which was lower than those of NH2 CdSe/ZnS 625 (\$6.2% of control), COOH CdSe/ZnS 525 Cise nS 625 (75.6% of control).
+The result showed (63.3% of control), and COOH that NH2 CdSe/ZnS 525 has induced the greater oxidative stress in P. chrysosporium ypes of CdSe/ZnS QDs.
+The decreased GSH content most than those of othe probably attributed to the depletion of GSH in the scavenging of ROS,55 which indicated the importance of GSH in detoxification and the ability of P. chrysosporium to tolerate CdSe/ZnS QDs exposure.
+The results are consistent with the report of Peng et al.22 who demonstrated direct evidence for the involvement of GSH in CdSe/ZnS QDs detoxification in HepG2 cells.

-Fig. 7 The variation of GSH content in P. chrysosporium after exposure to COOH CdSe/ZnS 525, COOH CdSe/ZnS 625, NH2 CdSe/ZnS 525, and NH2 CdSe/ZnS 625 with different concentrations for 24 h.
-The control group was the P. chrysosporium pellets without CdSe/ZnS QD exposure.
+Fig. 7.
+The variation of GSH content in P. chrysosporium after exposure to COOH CdSe/ZnS 525, COOH CdSe/ZnS 625, NH2 CdSe/ZnS 525, and NH2 CdSe/ZnS 625 with different concentrations for 24 h.
+The control group was the P. chrysosporium pellets without CdSe/ZnS QDs exposure.
 Error bars represent one standard deviation of the arithmetic mean.